ethereum/EIPs/SIPS/SIP-GrantsDAO.md

 ## Abstract

 We'll set up a contract with 5 signers to vet grant proposals to contribute to the Synthetix community.
-This will represent phase one of the Synthetix transition to decentralised governance.
+This will represent the first, transitional phase of Synthetix's shift to decentralised governance.

 ## Motivation